MustardJoe/IntervalsV2/README.md

 Thanks for checking out Exercise Intervals by Rachel and Jon (aka Crypto_Terror_Encryption)

-We created this app together to fill what we thought was a a niche use-case: an exercise specific timer that could track your overall workout time as comprised of a series of excursive periods followed with rest.
-This project actually grew out of our initial search for such an app that we could use ourselves.
+We created this app together to fill what we thought was a a niche use-case: an exercise specific timer that could track your overall workout time as comprised of a series of exercise periods followed with rest.
+This project actually grew out of our initial search for such an app that we could use ourselves - we weren't looking for a new project, the product we wanted just didn't exist.
 While plenty of excursive apps already exist, there were none that provided what we were looking for: stripped down but flawless functionality of one task.

 No data mining, no calorie tracking, no yelling at you when you miss a day, no endless stream of advertising.